nin-jin/node-jin/README.md

 That will be serialized to empty string (**structure-nodes are igrored!**).
 But if you use "lines" method, that returns tree-object with lines in tree-format:

-	[ 'programmer name =Jin' ]
+	=programmer name =Jin

-That will be serialied right:
+That will be serialized right:

 	programmer name =Jin